BRAINIAC2677/SQL-Notes/README.md

  ## **How to Use it:**
  - Open the [oracle handbook](assets/oracle_sql_handbook.pdf) from assets
  - Read the topics and try to solve the practise problems
- - If you are stuck you can see the solution from this repository
+ - If you are stuck you can see the solution from this repository.
+Use the index section.
- - The file name denote the corresponding practise section of the book
  <hr>

 ## **Index:**